aurelia/aurelia.github.io-old/_harp/get-started.md

 >**Note:** The Aurelia Framework isn't tied to jspm or SystemJS.
 We also support require-style APIs like RequireJS and Dojo Loader out of the box.
 Also, you can implement your own loader and handle package management any way you want.
 However we do think jspm/SystemJS is the best ES6-oriented solution today and it's our recommended approach.

 Once we have our module loader and its configuration, we set the `baseUrl` to point to the location of our compiled code.
-Then we just load the `aurelia-bootstrapper` module with a call to `System.import`, being sure to catch any errors that might happen at startup and bind those to the console.
+Then we load the `aurelia-bootstrapper` module with a call to `System.import`, being sure to catch any errors that might happen at startup and bind those to the console.

 When the bootstrapper loads it inspects the HTML document for _aurelia_ attributes.
 In this case it will find that the body has an `aurelia-app` attribute.
 This tells the bootstrapper to load our _app_ view-model and its view, conventionally located in _app.js_ and _app.html_ and then compose them as an Aurelia application in the DOM.